 Oppression: Roots and Impact on Human Development in the United States

-Examines the roots and impact of different forms of oppression on the development of individuals within the family context.
-(University Program Group IV-C) This course is approved for offering in a distance learning format.
+A study of the roots and impact of different forms of oppression on the development of individuals within the family context.
+This course may be offered in an online or hybrid format.
+(University Program Group IV-C: Studies in Racism and Cultural Diversity in the United States)

 Families in Cultural Perspective

 The varieties of family forms and resulting patterns of interpersonal relations to be found throughout Western history and in selected Western and non-Western cultures.
 (University Program Group III-B: Studies in Social Structures)

 Introduction to Human Sexuality

 Human sexual development throughout the life cycle.
 Emphasis on understanding and acceptance of self as a sexually functioning person.
 Identical to WGS 213.
 Credit may not be earned in more than one of these courses.
 This course may be offered in an online format.
 (University Program IV-A: Studies in Discrimination)

 An international cultural immersion experience working on a service learning project under the supervision of a faculty member.
 Prerequisite: Permission of instructor; minimum of 2.5 GPA; minimum of 24 CMU credit hours; depending on the service project approved, prerequisites may include language credit or ability, completion of specialized courses, or demonstration of appropriate skills for the project.
 (University Program Group IV-B: Studies in Cultures Outside of the Anglo-American Tradition, Option 2)

 An international cultural immersion experience studying early childhood education as it is inspired by the early childhood centers of Reggio Emilia, Italy.
 Prerequisites: HDF 200 or 25 semester hours completed.